 Casasin "said the program began pre-1960 with the lessening of tensions between the United States and Soviet Union."
 "The Legal Travellers Program operated in such a way that the agency contact was in touch with the traveller well before the proposed trip and would be informed as to which areas would be visited, what he would be doing in the country, ect.
 The agency contact would then be able to give the traveler the agency's "requirements" for information while he was abroad."
 Casasin personally objected to the program stating, "...it was too short-term to justify the investment of resources and the risk involved."v Modern declassified evidence reveals Casasin prior told the HSCA Staff that he believed no memo existed regarding his thoughts on Oswald.vi

-Despite the increased lifestyle Oswald and Ricciardelli enjoyed abroad, they returned to the United States.
-Ricciardelli was debriefed upon his return; the first session did not go well.
+Despite the increased lifestyle Oswald and Ricciardelli enjoyed abroad, they returned to the United States and Ricciardelli was debriefed upon his return; the first session did not go well.
 The lead Agency official believed Ricciardelli was offering “a well rehearsed and developed story…he continually hesitated before every answer.”
 One Agency employee conducting the interview believed these were cues that offered Ricciardelli was not honest, Ricciardelli’s wife had left and his children resided with relatives.vii He is another returned defector with few prospects and legal rights.

-Ricciardelli and Oswald were unemployed; each had a family to feed under the shadow of their former actions.
-These men additionally had similar tumultuous domestic situations with their wives resenting their political decisions.viii Soviet authorities observed both defector and attempted defector.
-Former public claims of each man and associations with Russia impeded attempts to find employment.
+Ricciardelli and Oswald were unemployed; each had a family to feed under the shadow of their former actions, and these men additionally had similar tumultuous domestic situations with their wives resenting their political decisions.viii Soviet authorities observed both defectors and the former public declarations of each man and associations with Russia impeded attempts to find employment.
 Oswald continued uttering hyperbolic statements and overt Marxist claims upon his return to the United States.